AlfredoJSpera/AlfredoJSpera/README.md

 ## Hello there! 👋
-I'm Alfredo, a recent Computer Science graduate passionate about coding, technology, digital drawing and Linux!
+I'm **Alfredo**, a recent Computer Science graduate passionate about coding, technology, digital drawing and Linux!

 I'm especially interested in backend and cloud technology.